Azure-Samples/ms-identity-javascript-react-tutorial/3-Authorization-II/2-call-api-b2c/README.md

 1. Open your browser and navigate to `http://localhost:3000`.
 1. Select the **Sign In** button on the top right corner.
 Choose either **Popup** or **Redirect** flows.
-1. Select the **Profile** button on the navigation bar.
-This will make a call to the Microsoft Graph API.
 1. Select the **HelloAPI** button on the navigation bar.
 This will make a call to your web API.

 ![Screenshot](./ReadmeFiles/screenshot.png)

 > :information_source: Did the sample not work for you as expected?
 Then please reach out to us using the [GitHub Issues](../../../issues) page.

+> :information_source: if you believe your issue is with the B2C service itself rather than with the sample, please file a support ticket with the B2C team by following the instructions [here](https://docs.microsoft.com/azure/active-directory-b2c/support-options).

 ## We'd love your feedback!